marcguery/varif/README.md

 ## Control groups

 It is possible to separate samples into 2 groups (positive and negative control groups) that are used to determine which variant is differentially expressed between the 2 groups based on the allele frequencies.
 By default, all samples belong to the same group which implies that the positive and negative control groups are the same.
 The option `--control` can be used to specify the negative control group with a comma separated list of sample identifiers corresponding to their order in the VCF header, starting by 1.
-The relationship between the 2 groups is symmetrical, meaning that variants detected in both groups can be considered differentially expressed.
+The relationship between the 2 groups is symmetrical, meaning that variants detected in both groups are candidates for being considered differentially expressed.

 ## Allele frequencies

 There are 2 cut-offs of minimal Alternate Allele Frequency (minAAF with `--ratio-alt`) and maximal Reference Allele Frequency (maxRAF with `--ratio-no-alt`) used by `varif` to determine if variants are differentially expressed in the population.
-By default, minAAF is equal to 0.8 and minRAF to 0.2.
+By default, minAAF is equal to 0.8 and maxRAF to 0.2.

-For each variant at a chromosomal location, the variant allele frequency (VAF) is calculated using the different allele depths (AD):
+For each variant at a chromosomal location and for each sample, the variant allele frequency (VAF) is calculated using the different allele depths (AD):

 ***VAF*** = (*variant AD*) / (*other variants AD* + *reference AD*)

-If the VAF is above minAAF, it should then be considered a true variant, while if the VAF is below minRAF, it should be considered a true reference.
+If the VAF is above minAAF, it should then be considered a true variant, while if the VAF is below maxRAF, it should be considered a true reference.

 The combination of VAFs are used to classify variants that are:

 - Differentially distributed between positive and negative control samples:
-  At least one VAF of the **negative** control samples is below or equal to maxRAF (true reference) and at least one VAF of the **positive** control samples is above or equal to minAAF (true variant).
+  At least one VAF of the **negative** control samples is a true reference (below or equal to maxRAF) and at least one VAF of the **positive** control samples is a true variant (above or equal to minAAF).
   The rule applies symmetrically, when at least one VAF of the **positive** control samples is a true reference and at least one VAF of the **negative** control samples is a true variant.
 - Fixed in the population:
   All VAFs of the samples are above or equal to minAAF or below or equal to maxRAF.
 Either the option `--all-variants` or `--fixed` will show these variants.
 - Not differentially distributed among samples, for all other cases.
-Only the option `--all-variants` will show these variants.
+The option `--all-variants` will show these variants while the option `--best-variants` will omit them.

 ## Specific regions

 By default, all genomic regions are shown with the option `--all-regions`.
 However, variants outside a gene (as annotated in the GFF file) can be removed from the output with the option `--gene-regions`.
 Variants are shown if their position in the VCF file are inside a gene (hence INDELs staring just before a gene will not be selected).

-## Variant scores
+## <a name="scores"></a>Variant scores

 The variant score displayed at the Score column of the CSV file is made of four different percentages separated by a ':' corresponding respectively to: